TheArturthur/CoppermindScraper/Cosmere/Quentin Smedry.md

 ## Trivia
 His name is a reference to the .
-He is also able to access the past, saying "wasing not of wasing is" in a nod to [[Spook\|Spook's]] having existed in the Alcatraz universe.
+He is also able to access the past, saying "wasing not of wasing is" in a nod to [[Spook\|Spook]] having existed in the Alcatraz universe.

 https://coppermind.net/wiki/Quentin_Smedry